kz0817/qemu-helper/README.md

-# qemu-helper
+# Brief
-A helper utilities to use QEMU.
-This software creates a command line or executes it.
-Users only give a basic paramters such as memory size, a disk image file, a CD image file and so on.
-Complicated parameters are automatically generated.
+QEMU is highly functional and has many flexible and complicated command line paramters.
+I often forget them and have had to look into the manual.
+This software creates a command line of QEMU (and optionally executes it) from some basic paramters such as memory size, a disk image file, a CD image file and so on.

 # Example to run